themesberg/flowbite-svelte-blocks/README.md

 ## Installation

-Use this library on top of [Flowbite-Svelte](https://github.com/themesberg/flowbite-svelte) and [Flowbite-Svelte-Icons](https://flowbite-svelte-icons.vercel.app/).
+This library is built on top of [Flowbite-Svelte](https://github.com/themesberg/flowbite-svelte) and [Flowbite-Svelte-Icons](https://flowbite-svelte-icons.vercel.app/).
 Flowbite-Svelte is an official Flowbite component library for Svelte.

 Install SvelteKit: